Codecors/clone/README.txt

 'localhost' can be replaced by IP address or url of hosting machine (accessible via ifconfig command on terminal)

-the last two (dial or wheel) give a direct view of each tool, but logging won't include user id - these are best accessed via start page.
+The last two (dial or wheel) give a direct view of each tool, but logging won't include user id - these are best accessed via start page.

+Data are stored in engagement.log - timestamp and userid differentiate users.
+No coordination with media as yet.